azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 ### Task 1: Delete the resource group

-1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu.
+1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting Resource groups in the left menu

-2. Search for the name of your research group and select it from the list.
+2. Search for the name of your research group and select it from the list

-3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name and selecting Delete.
+3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name and selecting Delete